-The Patent Trial and Appeal Board, the patent office body that decides validity challenges, yesterday designated two of its earlier decisions on deadlines for filing petitions as “informative.”
+The Patent Trial and Appeal Board, the patent office body that decides validity challenges, Jan.
+10 selected two decisions to provide guidance on petition-filing deadlines.

-Both decisions concern the time bar for filing inter partes reviews, which give challengers a relatively quick way to attack patents outside of court.
-Challengers that have been sued for infringement must file their IPRs within a year of being served with the court complaint.
+Both earlier decisions—designated as informative—concern the time bar for filing inter partes reviews, which give challengers a relatively quick way to attack patents outside of court.
+Challengers that have been sued for infringement must file their IPRs within a year of being served with a complaint.
 Informative decisions, though not binding, are influential.

 The cases are Luv’n Care Ltd v.
 McGinley, P.T.A.B., No. IPR2017-01216, designated informative 1/10/18 and Amneal Pharms.
 LLC v.
 Endo Pharms.
 Inc., P.T.A.B., No. IPR2014-00360, designated informative 1/10/18.

 To contact the reporter on this story: Peter Leung in Washington at email@example.com

 To contact the editor responsible for this story: Mike Wilczek at firstname.lastname@example.org